About Your Orchiectomy

 Eating and drinking

 It’s also important to drink plenty of liquids.
-Choose liquids without alcohol or caffeine.
-Try to drink 8 to 10 (8-ounce) glasses of liquids every day.
+Try to drink 8 to 10 (8-ounce) cups of liquids every day.
+Choose liquids without alcohol.
+Limit liquids with caffeine.

 Physical activity and exercise

-When you leave the hospital, your incision will look like it’s healed on the outside, but it won’t be healed on the inside.
-For the first 4 weeks after your surgery:
+Your incision may look like it’s healed on the outside when you leave the hospital.
+It will not be healed on the inside.
+For the first 4 to 6 weeks after your surgery:

-Doing aerobic exercise, such as walking and stair climbing, will help you gain strength and feel better.
-Walk at least 2 to 3 times a day for 20 to 30 minutes.
-You can walk outside or indoors at your local mall or shopping center.
+Doing physical activity, such as walking and stair climbing, will help you gain strength and feel better.
+Try to get 20 to 30 minutes of physical activity at least 2 to 3 times a day.
+For example, you can walk outside or indoors at your local mall or shopping center.

 Driving